GWilloughby99/GWilloughby99.github.io/_posts/2020-01-19-stopandsearch analysis.md

 Figures released by the [Home Office](https://www.gov.uk/government/statistics/police-powers-and-procedures-england-and-wales-year-ending-31-march-2020) showed that one in 10 of all searches from 2019/20 were those of Asian ethnicity.

-This is slightly lower than the previous year, but almost four percentage points higher than in 2015.

 **Assistant Commissioner for the Metropolitan Police, Neil Basu**, said: “Stop and search is the most controversial power that we use.
 If we cannot explain why it is disproportionate, then we are in a very bad place.

 “We have to examine it very closely because it is an incredibly valuable policing tool.
 If we do not use it responsibly and correctly, then we deserve to lose it.”